BracketSpace/Notification/readme.txt

 = [Next] =
 * [Fixed] Merge Tag cleaning regex which could lead in some cases to wiping entire Carrier field.
+* [Added] [Filter for Background Processing](https://docs.bracketspace.com/notification/developer/snippets/general/background-processing-filter) which can be used to enable or disable particular trigger queueing.

 = 7.2.2 =
 * [Fixed] Wrong implementation of permission_callback while defining REST endpoints, thanks to @jphorn.